 To be considered for honors, students will have to meet the following guidelines:

-1. Completion by the end of the junior year of the gateway course, the track foundational course, the junior seminar, the two-course methodology requirement (or language study option and one methodology course), at least two track electives, and the two-week thesis workshop.
-Only those students who achieve a grade of “A” in at least 6 of those 7 courses (the two-week thesis workshop is ungraded and does not count as a course) will be permitted to write a thesis in senior year.
-Grades of “S” are considered equivalent to a “B.”
+1. Completion by end of 6th semester junior year: the gateway course, the track foundational course, the junior seminar, the two-course methodology requirement (or language study option and one methodology course), and at least two track electives.

-5. Completion of an oral presentation on the thesis at the annual International and Public Affairs honors conference in the spring of senior year.
+6. Completion of an oral presentation on the thesis at the annual International and Public Affairs Thesis Conference in the spring of senior year.